What To Do When Your Partner Is Socially Awkward Or Less-Naturally Social

 Be patient, and don't expect instant results

 Even if your partner begins diligently working on their issues, you've got to have realistic expectations for how fast progress will come.
 It takes time for people to change socially.
 They need to slowly improve their skills and confidence.
 It's not a matter of them learning what they've been doing wrong and magically being able to adjust how they act.
-If they have an issue like Asperger's, ADHD, or Social Anxiety, you've got to be sensitive to the fact that things are even harder for them still.
+If they have an issue like being on the autism spectrum, ADHD, or Social Anxiety Disorder, you've got to be sensitive to the fact that things are harder for them still.

 One trap you can fall into is to become an armchair social coach.
 It's always easier to sit on the sidelines and know what someone else should do.
 It's harder to be the one who actually has to do it.
 Another pitfall is to feel that if someone isn't changing quickly it's a sign that they don't care enough about you to put in the effort, or that they're even dragging their feet to spite you.
 Again, change is hard.